 ADVERTISEMENT

 There is much beauty to be found in the world around us.
-There is so much to enjoy on this Earth, so much to see, yet so much is often left overlooked.
+There is so much to enjoy on this Earth and see, yet so much is often left overlooked.
 From modern towns to wide-open ranges of nothing but nature, landscape painting attempts to capture it all.
 This style of painting gives a lot of room for creativity to go wild.
 Landscape paintings can capture a moment for what it is — a passing thing — and create an opportunity to enjoy the view.

-If you are out looking for a drop of inspiration, look no further than the paintings of famous landscapes below, one after another, and high chances are that those landscape painting ideas will start planting seeds in your head too.
-If one of the paintings ignited the creative light inside you, be sure to upvote it.
+If you are out looking for a drop of inspiration, look no further than the paintings of famous landscapes below, one after another, and high chances are that those landscape painting ideas will start planting seeds in your head, too.
+If one of the paintings ignited your creative light, be sure to upvote it.
 If you have more to add about the painting, comment below and share what you know.

 #1